Missy Elliott: Achievements

 Elliott has won four Grammy Awards, eight MTV Video Music Awards, two American Music Awards, six BET Awards, and a Billboard Women in Music award for Innovator.
 On June 13, 2019, Elliott was inducted to the Songwriters Hall of Fame, becoming the first female rapper to receive this honor, and the third overall, following Jay-Z and Jermaine Dupri.
 Also in 2019, Elliott received an honorary Doctor of Music degree from Berklee College of Music, and became the first female rapper to receive the Michael Jackson Video Vanguard Award at the MTV Video Music Awards.

-In 2018, Elliott received Essence magazine's Black Women In Music honor, and in 2019, she was presented with the Women's Entrepreneurship Day Music Pioneer Award at the United Nations.
+In 2018, Elliott received Essence magazine's Black Women In Music honor.
 In 2020, Urban One presented her with the Music Innovation Award.

 In May 2021, Elliott was among the inaugural inductees for the Black Music & Entertainment Walk of Fame.
 In November 2021, Elliott was honored with a star on the Hollywood Walk of Fame.

 In December 2022, Elliott received a second honorary doctorate, this time from Norfolk State University, who also helped rename a Portsmouth street after her.
 She was also presented with a key to the city of Portsmouth.

 In 2023, she became the first female hip-hop artist to receive a nomination for the Rock and Roll Hall of Fame, when she was nominated in her first year of eligibility.
-In November 2023, Elliot became the first female rapper in the Rock and Roll Hall of Fame.
+In November 2023, Elliott became the first female rapper in the Rock and Roll Hall of Fame.
 Billboard ranked her at number 40 on its 2025 "Top 100 Women Artists of the 21st Century" list.